Classical constant electric fields and the Schwinger effect in de Sitter: Classical constant electric fields in de Sitter

 A second possible solution is to instead introduce a modified kinetic term of the form $(\tau_e/\tau) F_{\mu\nu} F^{\mu\nu}$ where $\tau_e$ is a constant which could be fixed as the time at the end of inflation for example.~As we show in the Appendix~\ref{app:conE}, this leads to the same equations of motion as introducing a tachyonic mass with a canonically normalized kinetic term.~In both scenarios the electric field originates from a transverse component of the gauge field, which we treat as purely classical, with no contribution from the longitudinal mode.~It should not be surprising that in de Sitter space the photon must have a tachyonic mass since, as space expands exponentially, the electric field must be continuously fed exponentially meaning that a tachyonic instability is required to maintain a constant electric field.

-A realistic model could be constructed, for example, by considering a massless photon with an effective coupling to the inflaton $\phi$ such as an axion like coupling $\phi F_{\mu\nu} \tilde F^{\mu\nu}$.~This acts as a source for the electric field, leads~\cite{Anber:2009ua,Bastero-Gil:2018uel} to tachyonic production of long wavelength modes for one of the two transverse components of the gauge field, and generates a classical electromagnetic field with $\langle \vec E \cdot \vec B \rangle \neq 0$, coherent over scales comparable to the Hubble horizon.~A full treatment of the Schwinger effect incorporating this mechanism for generating a constant electromagnetic field, including an explicit inflationary model and possible backreaction effects, requires numerical study~\cite{Sobol:2020frh} which we leave for ongoing work~\cite{followup2}.
+A realistic model could be constructed, for example, by considering a massless photon with an effective coupling to the inflaton $\phi$ such as an axion like coupling $\phi F_{\mu\nu} \tilde F^{\mu\nu}$.~This acts as a source for the electric field, leads~\cite{Anber:2009ua,Bastero-Gil:2018uel} to tachyonic production of long wavelength modes for one of the two transverse components of the gauge field, and generates a classical electromagnetic field with $\langle \vec E \cdot \vec B \rangle \neq 0$, coherent over scales comparable to the Hubble horizon.~A full treatment of the Schwinger effect incorporating this mechanism for generating a constant electromagnetic field, including an explicit inflationary model and possible backreaction effects, requires numerical study~\cite{Sobol:2020frh} and left to ongoing work~\cite{followup2}.

 In this work, like in previous literature~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax} directly related the Schwinger current, we concentrate on the simplified assumption that only the zero momentum mode (infinite wavelength) of the gauge field experiences a tachyonic instability, which is provided by the tachyonic mass term in the action.~As a consequence we have only a uniform and constant electric field and no magnetic field.~Although this setup is less realistic than the $\phi F_{\mu\nu} \tilde F^{\mu\nu}$ model, it has the virtue of making the calculation fully tractable {\em analytically} giving useful insight into the Schwinger effect in de Sitter spacetime.~We will see below the crucial role the tachyonic mass condition $m_A^2 = -2H^2$ plays in renormalization and obtaining a physically consistent Schwinger current with proper IR behavior.